naveedausaf/flowmazondotnet/README.md

 ## Deployment Diagram (Production)

-Deployment Diagram for Production is as follows.
+**Deployment Diagram for Production is given below**.

-Application runs on the green nodes and these may be seen as a rough Architecture Diagram of the solution.
+Application code runs on the green nodes in application infrastructure and these may be seen as a rough Architecture Diagram of the solution.

 ![alt text](image.png)

-### API Gateway: CloudFlare API Shield

-See my [dev.to post]() for a justification as to why I use this and not Azure API Management or other Azure products.

 ## Setup (after Cloning the Repo)